Hope and Joy at the Center of it All:

 Bloom Shakalaka

 Laura Shannon’s first business venture, Ashton Events, specialized in wedding planning, design, and, of course, florals for the big day.
 In 2020, Bloom Shakalaka was born out of customer demand for individual floral arrangements–something for a wife’s birthday or a gift to commemorate a special milestone.
 Shannon’s first location was inside The Joinery, though her growing business soon needed more space than the food hall could provide.
-In order to offer more products and floral options, Shannon began seeking a partner to open a new
+In order to offer more products and floral options, Shannon began seeking a partner to open a new storefront with.

 Walking into the store and looking at the bright and fun space, it is obvious that something makes the bouquets and arrangements at Bloom Shakalaka different from any bunch of flowers you can pick up at a grocery store.
 The main goal behind Bloom Shakalaka is to “spread joy with every bloom,” Shannon says.
 Sometimes, the joy is abundant, such as with a wedding or a celebration, and other times, those going through hardships allow Bloom Shakalaka to be “the avenue…to find joy in a hard situation,” as she puts it.